Oxana Yablonskaya: Life

 Yablonskaya is Online Master Teacher at iClassical Academy with whom she has recorded several online Masterclasses.

-Yablonskaya's son, Dmitry Yablonsky, has become a noted cellist.
-Educated at Juilliard, he has become principal cellist of the Bergen Symphony Orchestra in Norway, and they have given mother and son recitals to critical acclaim.
+Yablonskaya's son, Dmitry Yablonsky, is a noted cellist.
+They have given mother and son recitals to critical acclaim.
 The two have also been joined in concert by Oxana's clarinetist-husband Alexander Volchonok.
+In 2016 she emigrated to Israel with her son, after becoming a citizen of the country in 2014, where she took up a position teaching piano at the Jerusalem Academy of Music and Dance.